mailpile/moggie/README.md

 [Issue #1 tracks progress and gives a rough idea of what is planned](https://github.com/BjarniRunar/moggie/issues/1).

+## Architectural overview

+Moggie currently masquerades as a "TUI" (text-(G)UI) app, but behind the scenes it is a collection of microservices using HTTP-based RPC calls to talk to each other.
+There are microservices for the search engine, the metadata store, filesystem operations, a master "application logic" process and one or more user-facing client processes.

+The user-facing processes speak websocket to the "app" worker and I am evaluating whether JMAP is a suitable protocol for this channel.
+The plan is for Moggie to support a web user interface (like Mailpile), and integrate [PageKite](https://pagekite.net/) for easy remote access and collaboration.

+Data is stored on disk using binary records, most of which is AES encrypted.
+However, the keys are currently left in the clear in the config file until I've figured out the UX and integrated [Passcrow](https://passcrow.org/) for password recovery.

 ## Hacking Micro-Howto

 First, brace yourself for nothing working: see Project Status above.